delfiobradors/CARB/README.md

 # corners_arbitrage

-This repository is my capstone project for the Data Science and Big Data course in Universitat de Barcelona.
+This repository is a side project for the Data Science and Big Data course in Universitat de Barcelona.

 The idea is to gain advantage on bets regarding minute of first corner of a given match.